Posted on January 18, 2018 by One Community

 Click on each icon to be taken to the corresponding Highest Good hub page.

-One Community’s physical location will forward this movement as the first of many self-replicating teacher/demonstration communities, villages, and cities to be built around the world.
-This is the May 21st, 2017 edition (#217) of our weekly progress update detailing our team’s development and accomplishments:
+One Community’s physical location will forward this movement for cooperative community building as the first of many self-replicating teacher/demonstration communities, villages, and cities to be built around the world.
+This is the November 26th, 2017 edition (#244) of our weekly progress update detailing our team’s development and accomplishments:

 Here is the bullet-point list of this last week’s design and progress discussed in detail in the video above: